-Finally, the bill requires the Department of Health to collaborate with the PAMR Board to make available to all hospitals and freestanding birthing centers best practices for the timely identification of pregnant and postpartum women in the emergency department.
-These best practices must include appropriate and timely consultation with an obstetrician, certified nurse-midwife, or physician assistant with obstetric experience to provide input on patient management and follow-up.
-Telemedicine may be utilized for the consultation.
+Finally, the bill requires ODH, in collaboration with the PAMR Board, to make available to all hospitals and freestanding birthing centers best practices for the timely identification of all pregnant and postpartum women in the emergency department.
+These best practices must include appropriate and timely consultation with an obstetrician, certified nurse-midwife, or physician assistant with obstetric experience to provide input on patient management and

 R.C.
-3702.35(B).
+3702.36.